CorkHounds/Amazon-Alexa-Hello-World-Lambda/README.md

 This repository is a companion to a blog on this subject, found at: https://blog.corkhounds.com/2017/07/09/coding-an-amazon-alexa-skill-in-java-using-the-dialog-directives/

-The project is offered without any licensing restrictions.
+The project is offered under the Apache 2.0 license.